PinkyJie/aws-transcribe-demo/README.md

 # AWS Transcribe demo

 A simple AWS demo utilizes Amazon Transcribe to convert audio to text and do analyze.
 [Demo site](https://d3f4959s1jbc2u.cloudfront.net/)
+> Please consider to [sponder this project](https://github.com/sponsors/PinkyJie) for the AWS expenses.

 ![](./frontend.png)